mtalijanac/associations/README.md

 Under the hood TimeCache is bunch of Java 8 wrappers for byte arrays and some Eclipse Collections magic.

-Refer do [implementation docs](https://github.com/mtalijanac/timecache/blob/docs/Implementation.md) for better understanding.
+Refer do [implementation docs](https://github.com/mtalijanac/timecache/blob/main/docs/Implementation.md) for deeper understanding.

 <!-- LICENSE -->
 ## License